HerrMotz/bachelor-thesis/publication/main.typ

   ```
 ) <example:goethe_query>

-In order to query a BGP containing a blank node, the query will specify a variable at the blank node's position.
-There are other syntactical structures to express blank nodes, which are however semantically equal @W3C_SPARQL_Formal_Definition.
+In order to query a BGP containing a blank node, a query has to specify a variable at the blank node's position.
+There are other syntactical structures to express blank nodes, which are however semantically equal to using a variable @W3C_SPARQL_Formal_Definition.

 == Qualifiers <heading:qualifiers>
-The naming, addressing, and definition of qualifiers in Wikibase is ambiguous (@wikibooks_sparql_qualifiers @Erxleben2014_Wikidata_LOD).
+The naming, addressing, and definition of qualifiers in Wikibase is ambiguous @wikibooks_sparql_qualifiers @Erxleben2014_Wikidata_LOD.
 The term "qualifier" is used both for the syntactic structure and for the asserted RDF triple of an RDF graph.
 An achievement of this work is the dissemination of the terminology.

 @fig:query_for_qualifier shows how a Wikibase qualifier can be queried.
 It is worth noting that different prefixes are used to refer to the Wikibase property `P69`, while yet another prefix is used for `P580`.